manuel-lang/YourTurn/README.md

 # YourTurn

+The global platform where friends can challenge each other.

 ## Start frontend
 * Run `npm install` in the frontend folder to install the required node modules.
 * Run `npm start` to start the application with expo.
 Additional flags are `--android`, `--ios` or `--web` for the corresponding sources.